Limitations for adaptive quantum state tomography in the presence of detector noise: Scaling behavior of rank deficient estimators

 \subsection{Optimal adaptive measurement strategies with noise}

-The condition described in Eq.~\eqref{eq:measurement_condition_for_optimal_scaling} explains how using multiple measurement settings can recover optimal asymptotic infidelity scaling for rank-deficient estimators.
+The condition described in Eq.~\eqref{eq:measurement_condition_for_optimal_scaling} explains how using multiple measurement settings can recover optimal asymptotic infidelity scaling for rank deficient estimators.
 We can now investigate how readout noise influences the optimality of adaptive strategies.
 We will consider the depolarizing channel introduced in Eq.~\eqref{eq:depol_channel}, which is restated here for convenience,

 When this is applied to measurement operators of the form $M_\gamma = \tau_\gamma\ket{\psi_\gamma}\bra{\psi_\gamma}$, it gives

 Computing the Fisher information matrix again using $\tilde M_\gamma$ in Eq.~\eqref{eq:Depolarized_measurement_op}, we have